ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 =================
 The area manipulation module contains the following preprocessor functions:

-* extract_: Extract a point in any coordinates with a given interpolation scheme.
+* extract_: Extract a point with arbitrary coordinates given an interpolation scheme.
 * extract_region_: Extract a region from a cube based on ``lat/lon`` corners.
 * extract_named_regions_: Extract a specific region from in the region